 SCIPP works to understand the impacts of climate variability and change across the south-central U.S. This includes studying how cities are preparing to handle the challenges associated with climate change, while also building capacity and creating resources on climate hazards.
 Ph.D. student Olivia VanBuskirk, Suraya Yamada-Sapien (University of Oklahoma) and Co-PI Dr. Lauren Mullenbach, turn their attention to Fayetteville, Arkansas, and address these topics in their report entitled: “Climate Adaptation in Fayetteville, Arkansas”.
-The work presented in this report is part of a larger study investigating climate adaptation, equity, and justice in three cities throughout the region: Tulsa, Oklahoma (view existing report), Fayetteville, Arkansas, and Shreveport, Louisiana.
+The work presented in this report is part of a larger study investigating climate adaptation in three cities throughout the region: Tulsa, Oklahoma (view existing report), Fayetteville, Arkansas, and Shreveport, Louisiana.

 The Fayetteville report outlines three study objectives: